Pronounced: Ah-COO-stic New-ROH-mah

 Copyright © Nucleus Medical Media, Inc.

-Factors that may increase your chance of an acoustic neuroma include:
+Acoustic neuroma is most common between ages 30-60.
+Factors that may increase your chance of acoustic neuroma include:

 The first symptoms of an acoustic neuroma include:

 As the neuroma gradually grows larger, symptoms may include: